microsoft/LightGBM/docs/Parameters.rst

    -  used only in ``lambdarank`` application

-   -  set this to ``true`` to normalize the lambdas for different queries, and improve the performance of unbalanced data
+   -  set this to ``true`` to normalize the lambdas for different queries, and improve the performance for unbalanced data

    -  set this to ``false`` to enforce the original lambdamart algorithm